Let's do This!

 Let's Get Wet

-The new and fantastic Vegas Golden Knights.
-One of the best tickets in town for an always good time.
+The fantastic Vegas Golden Knights.
+One of the best tickets in town for a bloody good time!
+(Still have Love for the Bruins)

 Topgolf is the next evolution of Vegas nightclubs, when things that don't have any business being nightclubs, like driving ranges, feature bottle service.
 The driving range itself has three levels featuring decent views of the Strip, with the third level geared towards those who are actually there to work on their swing.

 We can also throw axes at the newly opened Axe Monkeys, drive construction equipment at Dig This.
-You can bounce at an indoor trampoline park called Sky Zone, take flight over water in a jetpack at Flyboard Las Vegas in Lake Las Vegas, or ride waves in the Strip's first surf simulator at the Planet Hollywood Pools.
+You can bounce at an indoor trampoline park called Sky Zone, or ride waves in the Strip's first surf simulator at the Planet Hollywood Pools.

 Take a yoga class on the The High-Roller the world's tallest observation wheel is now offering yoga classes inside its cabins.
 It's about 60 minutes (for two rotations of the wheel).